 Skip to main content

 The Minnesota Pollution Control Agency provides technical assistance to communities to support them in advancing the vision of Minnesota’s Climate Action Framework for the state to be carbon-neutral, resilient, and equitable.
-Technical assistance (TA) is the process of providing specific support to local, regional, and tribal governments, and community organizations in Minnesota to connect them with current climate adaption, mitigation, and resilience resources.
+Technical assistance is the process of providing specific support to local, regional, and tribal governments, and community organizations in Minnesota to connect them with current climate adaption, mitigation, and resilience resources.

 Minnesota’s Climate Action Framework